rettersoft/docs/src/pages/docs/rdk/operations.md

 ---
-title: RDK
+title: Operations
-description: RDK is the API layer of Rio operations.
+description: Operations are built-in services available via our API called RDK.
 ---

+Operations are built-in services available via our API called RDK.

-RDK is the API layer of Rio operations.
+> RDK is the API layer of Rio operations.

 ```typescript
 import RDK from '@retter/rdk'